Support Bioengineering at Caltech

 Rosen Center financial support was also critical in the completion of a unique textbook by Rob Phillips, who is the Fred and Nancy Morris Professor of Biophysics and Biology at Caltech.
 Cell Biology by the Numbers uses question-driven vignettes and "back of the envelope" calculations to help students investigate some of the key numbers in cell biology.
 This engaging and conversational textbook has been recommended by readers as "... a fun and enlightening read that will have you thinking about cells in new ways as you begin to attach some concrete numbers to the conceptual ideas of traditional molecular biology."

-In 2016, the Rosen Center will sponsor two symposia to celebrate Caltech’s role as a nexus for research that enables the formation of entirely new fields of study.
+The Rosen Center sponsors symposia that celebrate Caltech’s role as a nexus for research that enables the formation of entirely new fields of study.
 These symposia attract attendees from all over the world who converge on the Institute to learn, network and enjoy our lovely campus.
 The interactions at symposia like these have led to innumerable successful and productive collaborations that were sparked during casual conversations.
 Your support will enable us to sponsor even more of these events in the future.